Unitarity of Symplectic Fermion in $\alpha$-vacua with Negative Central Charge

 where $n$ runs over the positive half integers due to the anti-periodic boundary condition.
 From the canonical anti-commutation relation~\eqref{eq: anticom rel}, we can obtain the anti-commutation relation of the oscillators

-where the negative and positive mode is the creation and the annihilation, respectively.
+where the negative and positive modes serve as the creation and annihilation operators, respectively.
 For more details on the quantization, please refer to Appendix A. Note that the anti-commutation relations of $c_n$ and $\bar{c}_n$ have a minus sign compared to those of $b_n $ and $\bar{b}_n$.
 This minus sign in the anti-commutation relation seemingly results in negative norm states.
-For example, using the anti-commutation relation the usual norm of the excited state $c_{-n}|0\rangle$ can be shown to have the opposite sign to the that of vacuum
+For example, using the anti-commutation relation the usual norm of the excited state $c_{-n}|0\rangle$ can be shown to have the sign opposite to that of the vacuum,

 Such non-unitarity from the negative norm state has been observed in the higher derivative systems~\cite{Ostrogradsky:1850fid,Hawking:2001yt,Motohashi:2014opa,Woodard:2015zca,Pavsic:2016ykq,Ganz:2020skf,Lee:2021iut}.
-In such higher derivative theories, by exchanging the role of the creation and the annihilation oscillator, one can retrieve the non-negative norm at the cost of the unbounded-below energy spectrum which leads to Ostrogradsky instability~\cite{Woodard:2015zca,Ganz:2020skf}.
-However for the fermi oscillator the negative norm cannot be cured by exchanging the role of the creation and the annihilation oscillators.
+In such higher derivative theories, by exchanging the role of the creation and annihilation oscillators, one can retrieve the non-negative norm at the cost of the energy spectrum unbounded from below, which leads to Ostrogradsky instability~\cite{Woodard:2015zca,Ganz:2020skf}.
+However for the fermionic oscillators the negative norm cannot be cured by exchanging the role of the creation and the annihilation oscillators.

 \textit{$\cJ$-norm and Unitarity}---The problem of the negative norm states can be resolved by introducing an operator $\cJ$ which is the exponentiation of the fermion number operator $c_n$ and $\bar{c}_n$~\cite{LeClair:2007iy,Robinson:2009xm}